Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Immediately after the wonderful historic bridge, the Portuguese Way turns right and onto the street below, the Rua de Riba, to walk into the town of Vila de Cucujães.

-Continue on as the road, now called the Rua do Ferral as it takes a bend to the right and more hill climbing was ahead, below.
-This is the beginning of the third significant climb for the day.
-It was hard work in the heat and on the pavement.
+Continue on as the road, straight through the first intersection, where there is a café on the corner.
+The street is now called the Rua do Ferral as it takes a bend to the right and more hill climbing was ahead for the next 1/2 kilometer.
+This is the beginning of the third climb for the day.
+It was hard work in the heat and on the pavement!

-The Rua do Mosteiro bends to the left but the Camino bears to the right and onto the Rua Dom Crisóstomo de Aguiar at this intersection and keeps climbing.
+The Rua do Mosteiro bends to the left but the Way bears to the right onto the Rua Dom Crisostomo de Aguiar at this intersection, below, and keeps climbing, now even more steeply.
+Note the café on the right.

 As the route continues to climb, it becomes more quaint.